Dodgers top Red Sox, 3-2, in marathon 18-inning Game 3 of World Series

 The Red Sox nearly got another run in the 15th against Kenta Maeda, the Dodgers' sixth reliever.
 Boston got their first two batters on base, but Maeda made a gutsy forceout throw to get Eduardo Nunez at third before striking out Sandy Leon and Mookie Betts, who didn't like the called third strike.

-Max Muncy came ever so close to ending it in the bottom half, but his long drive down the right field line hooked a few feet short of the pole.
+Max Muncy came ever so close to ending it in the bottom half, but his long drive down the right-field line hooked a few feet short of the pole.

 Game 4 is Saturday, with Rich Hill scheduled to start for the Dodgers.
 Eovaldi had been set to pitch until he entered in the 12th and stayed in.
 He threw 97 pitches.